abhayrobotics/linkedIn-clone/README.md

     - check unique user and adding to database✅
 - page for people to follow.
 - connection request
+- editable account page.
+- upload a photo in post using firebase storage.

 ## File Component Structure